Odderøya: History

 There are signs of ancient human activity on Odderøya.
-At Bendiksbukta, a dagger, an ax, and other tools of flint dating back to the Stone Age (Around the year 1000 BC) have been found.
+At Bendiksbukta, a dagger, an ax, and other tools of flint dating back to the Stone Age (around the year 1000 BC) have been found.
 On Odderøya, there are many interesting traces of military activity.
 Within this defined geographic area, there are military fortifications stretching from the Great Northern War to the end of the Cold War.
 Key tracks from the battle of 9 April 1940 (Operation Weserübung) are partially visible.
-There has been military activity on Odderøya from 1667 until 1999, when the fortress was phased out.
+There was military activity on Odderøya from 1667 until 1999, when the fortress was phased out.

 The quarantine station or lazaretto at Odderøya was the largest in Northern Europe and was in operation from 1804 to 1914.
 In 1804, it was a quarantine station for all of Denmark-Norway and Holstein.
 The quarantine station was for ships where plague (disease) had spread aboard the ship.
 In connection with quarantine operations, the island also began to need its own cemetery, nicknamed the Cholera Cemetery.
 It is located at Kjerregårdsbukta.
 The quarantine station was separated from the rest of the island with a high wall that runs from the height of Lasaretthøyden to Bendiksbukta.
 It was built in the years 1800 to 1807 and is under restoration.

 At times, Odderøya has been closed to the public due to military activity.
 There are a large number of former gun emplacements around the island from varying periods of time for cannons, machine guns, and mortars.
-Most recently, the island was closed to the public from 1940 until 23 June 1992, after the Odderøya Fort was closed.
+Most recently, the island was closed to the public from 1940 until 23 June 1992, after the Odderøya Fortress was closed.
 Since the municipality took over the island, it has been a popular excursion and hiking area.